Julichka/MiniGame/README.md

-Demo video located in demo.mp4 file
+Demo video located in the demo.mp4 file